MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/learning/workshop/add-conditional-stages.md

 1. Select the **+** under the **TRUE** node.

 1. In the Create Node dialog enter the following information:

+> NOTE: The [Define the first node](../../configuring-preset-approvals?#define-the-first-node) provides more information on allowable node values.

    |Field|Value|
    |Name|Above $400 Approval|